tfh8fe/iesopt/docs/index.md

 ### Using this documentation

-To get started follow the instructions in {ref}`Getting started` to set up the environment and then create your first model by following the tutorial {ref}`a first model`.
+To get started follow the instructions in {ref}`Installation` to set up the environment and then create your first model by following the tutorial {ref}`a first model`.
 A quick overview how this documentation is structured to support you in learning IESopt and creating your own models:

 1. **Tutorials** will help you learn how to apply `iesopt`'s various main functionalities, to solve energy